Bhimsen Joshi: Musical training

-His first music teacher was Channappa of Kurtakoti, who had trained with the veteran singer Inayat Khan.
+His first music teacher was Channappa of Kurtakoti of dhobi community, who had trained with the veteran singer Inayat Khan.
 After learning Ragas Bhairav and Bhimpalasi, the one and only unique vigorous style of rendering he developed along with advanced trainings by other teachers is attributed to the basic training he received from Channappa.

 Searching for a guru

 Joshi heard a recording of Abdul Karim Khan's Thumri "Piya Bin Nahi Aavat Chain" in Raga Jhinjhoti when he was a child, which inspired him to become a musician.
 During this time, he also heard Pandit Sawai Gandharva at a performance in Kundgol.
 In 1933, the 11-year-old Joshi left Dharwad for Bijapur to find a master and learn music.
-With the help of money lent by his co-passengers in the train, Joshi reached Dharwad first and later went to Pune.
+With the help of money lent by his co-passengers in the train, Joshi reached Dharwad first, briefly studying with Dharwad-native Pt.
+Gururao Deshpande, and later went to Pune.
 Later he moved to Gwalior and got into Madhava Music School, a school run by Maharajas of Gwalior, with the help of famous sarod player Hafiz Ali Khan.
 He traveled for three years around North India, including in Delhi, Kolkata, Gwalior, Lucknow and Rampur, trying to find a good guru.
 He met Ustad Mushtaq Husain Khan of Rampur Gharana and stayed for more than one year.
 Eventually, his father succeeded in tracking him down in Jalandhar and brought young Joshi back home.

 Sawai Gandharva

 In 1936, Sawai Gandharva, a native of Dharwad, agreed to be his guru.
 Joshi stayed at his house in the guru-shishya (teacher-student) tradition.
 Joshi continued his training with Sawai Gandharva.
+His senior fellow student was Gangubai Hangal of Besta (fishermen) community, whom Joshi used to respectfully address as akka (elder sister).

 Career

 Joshi first performed live in 1941 at the age of 19.
-His debut album, containing a few devotional songs in Marathi and Hindi, was released by HMV the next year in 1942.
+His debut album, containing a few devotional songs in Marathi and Hindi, was released by His Master's Voice the next year in 1942.
 Later Joshi moved to Mumbai in 1943 and worked as a radio artist.
 His performance at a concert in 1946 to celebrate his guru Sawai Gandharva's 60th birthday won him accolades both from the audience and his guru.
 In 1984, he received his 1st Platinum Disc, being the first Hindustani Vocalist to receive the award.